-4. Covered Plans
+2. Covered Plans

 Under the proposed regulations, all employee benefit plans subject to Title I of ERISA were subject to the regulation's disclosure requirements.
 The final regulations retrench by defining a covered plan to mean an employee pension plan.
-Excluded from this definition and, therefore, not affected by the disclosure requirements of the final regulation are:
+IRAs, Simplified Employee Pensions, SIMPLE retirement accounts and certain legacy 403(b) arrangements (for which no employer contributions were made after 2008) are excluded from this definition and, therefore, not affected by the disclosure requirements of the final regulation.